Mallku2/lua-gc-redex-model/README.md

-This is the mechanization of the semantics presented in "Decoding Lua: Formal semantics for the developer and the semanticist" and "Understanding Lua’s Garbage Collection - Towards a Formalized Static Analyzer".
+This is the mechanization of the semantics presented in *"Decoding Lua: Formal semantics for the developer and the semanticist"* and *"Understanding Lua’s Garbage Collection - Towards a Formalized Static Analyzer"*.

 1. **Installation of DrRacket**